 Mr. Thomas McGinn ’47, graduated from St. Ambrose College.
-He was selected for a three year corporate manufacturing management program with General Electric.
+He was selected for a three-year corporate manufacturing management program with General Electric.
 After 36 years with GE, he founded Thomas A. McGinn and Associates, a human resource consulting firm.
 He taught business and management courses at the University of Virginia and Piedmont Community College.
 Tom co-authored the book, Harrassed—100 Women Describe Inappropriate Behavior in the Workplace.
-He currently resides in Arizona where he is active in his parish and the community.
+Mr. McGinn passed away peacefully at his home in Fountain Hills, AZ on April 6, 2017.

 Catherine L. Crisham, ’92, graduated magna cum laude from the University of Notre Dame and earned her Juris Doctor, magna cum laude from Georgetown University.
 She began her career as a clerk for the United States Court of Appeals for the Eighth Circuit in Minneapolis and was an Associate Attorney for six years at Winston and Strawn LLP.
 In 2007, she became the Assistant US Attorney for the Western District of Washington in Seattle.
 She is an active member of her parish, is a mentor at Seattle Girls’ School and is a board member for Girls on the Run, Puget Sound.